Stormwater Utility Program

 So if the population of the County is 39,000 (was 36,000 in 2016, and has definitely grown since then), and the average occupancy rate is, say 3 people per household, taxing households at the minimum rate of $144 pa means that the County will realise $1,872,000 in new taxes.
 Given that this doesn’t take into account commercial, industrial and industrial properties, and also the number of residences on 1 acre + lots, the above total is almost certainly low.
 Can you please confirm what total tax you expect to realise come 2025, and where this tax will be spent, because surely $2M + per year on SWM Pond maintenance is excessive ???
 What other programs will be subsidised by this tax ??
 Thank you

-Blue asked about 2 months ago
+Blue asked 8 months ago

 The proposed Stormwater Utility Program is not a new tax but an existing budget that is included in the overall Tax Levy Budget.
 The County of Brant’s stormwater assets are valued at $183 million and includes of pipes/culvert, ditches, structures (eg. manholes, catchbasins, girt separators), stormwater ponds and Low Impact Development (LID) features.
 A Stormwater Program to manage these assets consist of;